Skip to main content

 1. Go to the Vulnerabilities page.

-Viewing Veracode SAST assets in the Vulcan Platform
+Viewing Veracode assets in the Vulcan Platform

 Viewing assets by Connector for users with the new platform view (Asset Hub):